kubernetes/website/content/en/docs/contribute/intermediate.md

     symbol.
 Within a line, the actual modified content has a slightly darker green background than the rest of the line.

-      - Especially if the PR uses tricky formatting or changes CSS, Javascript, or other site-wide elements, you can preview the website with the PR applied.
+      - Especially if the PR uses tricky formatting or changes CSS, JavaScript, or other site-wide elements, you can preview the website with the PR applied.
 Go to the **Conversation** tab and click the **Details** link for the `deploy/netlify` test, near the bottom of the page.
 It opens in